carpentries/instructor-training/episodes/18-management.md

 Instructors have very different strengths, creating a more balanced experience overall.
 This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.

-### Helpers

-[Helpers][helpers] are usually recruited from a local community by the [Host][host-checklist] of a workshop.
-Helpers may be involved prior to the day of the workshop, but often they simply show up.
-In most cases, helpers are expected to attend for the full workshop, but in some communities they may come and go during different segments.

-Helpers can assist in a variety of ways.
-They may:
-- help learners with setup and installation
-- answer questions during exercises
-- monitor the room to spot people who may need help (indicated by a sticky note or otherwise)
-- keep an eye on the shared notes and either answer questions there or remind the instructor to do so during breaks

-In order to help effectively, helpers need to be onboarded to the basic elements of Carpentries teaching practices.
-[The helper checklist][helpers] includes a short list of "Teaching Rules" that may be shared with helpers.
-However, you will also want to make sure they are informed about key logistics and classroom practices, e.g. sticky notes, snack maintenance, and other critically important procedures.

 ### Classroom Practices